ministryofjustice/security-guidance/docs/data-sovereignty.md

 # Data sovereignty

-The Ministry of Justice \(MoJ\) Senior Security Adviser, Chief Information Security Officer \(CISO\), Chief Technical Officer \(CTO\) and Data Protection Officer \(DPO\) have issued this guidance for MoJ business units and third-party partners across the MoJ supported by Digital &amp; Technology and/or within scope of the MoJ Data Protection Officer \(DPO\) to explain the MoJ's position on 'data sovereignty' \(where the processing of data, including personal data, may take place\).
+The Senior Security Adviser, Chief Information Security Officer \(CISO\), Chief Technical Officer \(CTO\) and Data Protection Officer \(DPO\) have issued this guidance for business units and third-party partners across the supported by Digital &amp; Technology and/or within scope of the Data Protection Officer \(DPO\) to explain the 's position on 'data sovereignty' \(where the processing of data, including personal data, may take place\).

 ## Summary

-At **Official** level, subject to adequate, proportionate and standard information security controls, the Department is content to process, and allow third-party partners to process, data \(including personal data\) outside the UK.
+At level, subject to adequate, proportionate and standard information security controls, the Department is content to process, and allow third-party partners to process, data \(including personal data\) outside the UK.

-This statement includes the **Sensitive** \(marked as **Official-Sensitive**\) handling caveat advising that additional care may be required; it is not a separate classification and any data / information is subject to the same rules as **Official**.
+This statement includes the \(marked as \) handling caveat advising that additional care may be required; it is not a separate classification and any data / information is subject to the same rules as .

-The MoJ does not by default or routine require 'UK only hosting' or 'UK only services' for data privacy, data protection or information security reasons.
+The does not by default or routine require 'UK only hosting' or 'UK only services' for data privacy, data protection or information security reasons.

 ## Data sovereignty questions